There are many different mental processes or cognitive skills that are important in learning and thinking.

 Visual Processing Speed

-The ability to scanning, inspect and compare incoming visual information quickly.
+The ability to scan, inspect and compare incoming visual information quickly.

 The ability to recognize the details of sounds and distinguish differences.

 The ability of the auditory perceptual processing system to send auditory information to the brain in the same order it was received.

 Auditory Processing Speed